Cser Mama’s Apple Strudel

 - Knead dough with dough hook for 15 minutes.

-- Dust countertop with flour, remove dough from mixing bowl and gently knead dough between hands. (refer to video)
+- Dust countertop with flour, remove dough from mixing bowl. (refer to video)

 - If prepping strudel dough for future use, you can either store plastic wrapped portions in refrigerator for a day or two, or you can place wrapped disks in freezer quality zip lock bags for added protection against freezer burn and store in freezer for up to a month or two.